artfulrobot/civicrm-standalone/README.md

 This is the development repository for [CiviCRM Standalone](https://lab.civicrm.org/dev/core/-/wikis/standalone).
 It aims to provide a version of [CiviCRM](https://civicrm.org) that does not require a content management system (CMS), such as WordPress or Drupal.

 It is still in the early development stages.
 Eventually we aim to provide a zip/tar archive that can be uploaded to a web server.
-Currently it requires [composer](https://getcomposer.org/) or [buildkit](), which are fairly technical tools used mostly by (respectively) PHP and CiviCRM developers.
+Currently it requires [composer](https://getcomposer.org/) or [buildkit (artfulrobot fork)](https://github.com/artfulrobot/civicrm-buildkit/), which are fairly technical tools used mostly by (respectively) PHP and CiviCRM developers.

 ## Development